Articles

 Some important Estate Planning elements include a Will, an enduring power of attorney (EPA) and insurance cover.

-In considering your Estate Plan, particularly the drafting of a valid Will, it is important to understand clearly what assets actually form part of your estate – not everything that you have control of is necessarily ‘yours to bequest’!
-The use of testamentary trusts and the appointment of appropriate executors/trustees are important considerations when drafting a Will, including in situations where there are likely to be beneficiaries who are still minors at the relevant time.
+In considering your Estate Plan it is important to understand clearly what assets actually form part of your estate.
+Not everything that you have control of is necessarily ‘yours to bequest’!
+This is particularly important in the drafting of a valid Will.
+Other important considerations when drafting a Will, include –

 Why have an estate plan?